MazamaScience/reports/CA/revised_draft_AB_617.md

 > * Enhanced emission reporting requirements
 > * Increased penalty provisions for polluters
 >
-> Additionally, CARB may direct additional grant funding to communities determined to have the highest air pollution burden.
+> Additionally, CARB may direct additional grant funding to communities determined to have the highest air pollution burden ([AB 617 Background](http://www.airquality.org/air-quality-health/community-air-protection/ab-617-background)).

+> AB 617 is also demonstrating proof of an essential procedural concept: Community-Driven Regulation.
+AB 617 is not replacing or even circumventing traditional command-and-control regulation, but rather represents a supplementary, community-based “demand-andcontrol” approach.
+In principle, community pressures can help build the capacity of state agencies to eliminate racial/ethnic/class disparities in environmental exposures, bolster agency demands for greater resources, improve community influence over decisions affecting air quality, increase the likelihood that existing command-and-control regulation is implemented, and advance other mechanisms of environmental regulation ([Brookings Report: Climate policy, environmental justice, and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

 ----
 # Community monitoring component

 [Community air monitoring](https://ww2.arb.ca.gov/capp-resource-center/community-air-monitoring) plays an important role in supporting effective action to reduce emissions and exposure to criteria air pollutants and toxic air contaminants within impacted communities.
 AB 617 requires the [CARB Governing Board](https://ww2.arb.ca.gov/about/leadership), with input from air districts and communities, to identify communities to deploy community air monitoring.
 When a community is selected for air monitoring, air districts, working with the community, must deploy community air monitoring within 12 months.

 CARB has defined **[14 planning elements](https://ww2.arb.ca.gov/our-work/programs/community-air-protection-program/resource-center/community-air-monitoring)** that air districts, communities, and others should include in community-specific air monitoring plans developed under the Program.